BryanTurns/EZTopo/README.md

 Running the Code:

 1. Install docker and enable kubernetes
-2. Create a google cloud platform account and enable cloud storage buckets
+2. Create a google cloud platform account and create a cloud storage bucket named `eztopo-bucket`
-3. Create a service account on google cloud platform and download the service key as 'key.json' and put that in the root directory of the project (same directory as deploy-local.sh)
+3. Create a service account on google cloud platform with storage bucket administrartion privledges and download the service key as 'key.json' and put that in the root directory of the project (same directory as deploy-local.sh)
 4. Run `deploy-local.sh`
 5. Once the containers are spun up (check with `kubectl get pods`) to http://localhost and you should be presented with the React frontend
 6. Upload a video of you climbing (or use ./web-server/publib/example2.mp4) and your traced path will display in the right column